Nanjundi: Soundtrack

 The music was composed by Hamsalekha scoring for his 250th film.
 Veteran singers like S. Janaki, K. J. Yesudas, S. P. Balasubrahmanyam among others have sung for the songs as a mark to their long association with the composer.
 The soundtrack is said to be purely associated with traditional musical instruments without any usage of the modern electronic instruments.

+Reception

+A critic from Chitraloka wrote that "Like how a best story is not written it is always re written, this film needed some sharp scissors and proper outlook is missing".
+India Info wrote "Good music, tight screen play, excellent cinematography makes NANJUNDI a winner".